Skip to main content

 from functools import lru_cache

-# Decorate the magic function directly
+# Decorate the agentic function directly

 @lru_cache(maxsize=1000)

-def categorize_product(description: str) -> str:
+async def categorize_product(description: str) -> str:

 """Categorize product into a department"""